 Hopefully, that answered a lot of your questions about lowering hot tub alkalinity and how to prevent it from being so high in the first place.
 Here are a few more tips for dealing with both pH and alkalinity:

-- After adding any chemicals to your hot tub, allow your water to circulate for at least 15 minutes before retesting.
+- After adding any chemicals to your hot tub, allow your water to circulate for at least 5 to 15 minutes before retesting.
 Or better yet, retest the next day for more accurate readings.

-- You can keep Alkalinity between 80-120 ppm, but we recommend 100-150 ppm to give the alkalinity more room to come down before having to adjust again.
+- You can keep alkalinity between 80 and 120 ppm, but we recommend 100 to 150 ppm to give the alkalinity more room to come down before having to adjust again.

-- For the most accurate water test, collect a water sample into a clean cup, and test it after it has cooled to room temperature.
-And use a liquid test kit because they’re more accurate than test strips.
+- For the most accurate water test, collect a water sample into a clean cup and test it after it has cooled to room temperature.
+And use a test strip because they’re fast, easy and close enough.
+But liquid tests more accurate than test strips.

 - Never mix chemicals together.
 Add them one at a time and at least 15 minutes apart with the cover off.